-For more information, see our full guide to using your mobile phone abroad.
+For more information, see our guide to 5G coverage in the UK.

 Keeping Your Phone Number

-If you’re moving from another mobile network to join Vodafone Pay As You Go 1, it’s a straightforward process to keep your current phone number.
+If you’re moving from another mobile network to join Vodafone Pay As You Go, it’s a straightforward process to keep your current phone number.

-Once you’ve obtained the PAC Code from your old mobile network, you can order a free Pay As You Go SIM card from Vodafone.
-When the new SIM card arrives, place it inside your handset and provide your PAC Code to Vodafone through this form on their website.
+Once you’ve gotten a PAC Code from your old network, order a free Pay As You Go SIM card from Vodafone’s website.
+When the new SIM card arrives, place it inside your mobile phone and provide your PAC Code to Vodafone through this form on their website.

-After providing your PAC Code to Vodafone, your phone number will normally be transferred on the next working day.
-Please be aware that it isn’t possible to transfer Pay As You Go credit from your old network to Vodafone, so you should try to use up your credit before moving your phone number over.
+After providing your PAC Code to Vodafone, your phone number transfer will normally take place on the next working day.
+Unfortunately, it isn’t possible to transfer Pay As You Go credit from your old network to Vodafone so you should try to use it up before moving your phone number over.

 For a step-by-step guide on how to transfer your phone number to Vodafone, please select your current mobile network from the drop-down menu below:

-For more information about Vodafone’s Pay As You Go 1, please see the official Vodafone website.
+For more information about Vodafone Pay As You Go 1, please see the official Vodafone website.